3jackdaws/soundcloud-lib/README.md

 ```
 pip install soundcloud-lib
 ```

-# How
-This library scrapes a client id from public Soundcloud pages and uses it to access their API.

 ## Saving an mp3 to a file.
 This will write the ID3 tags for album artist, track title AND will embed the album artwork into the mp3.